rems-project/cn-tutorial/docs/getting-started/tutorials/verif-pointers.md

 bcp_framerule.c, though the example is arguably a bit unnatural).
 - Examples from Basic.v with allocation - there are lots of interesting ones!
     CP: Agreed.
-For now continuing with arrays, but will return to this later.
+For now continuing with arrays, but will return to this later.") }}
-") }}